In this section, we'll explore the Polywrap's build pipeline and how to configure it. This article will help you understand the follow concepts:

 hey like so:

-To use this variable in your Mustache-enabled Dockerfile, simply use curly braces like so:
+To use this variable in your Mustache-enabled Dockerfile, simply reference the variable with curly braces like so: